Main menu:

 Social Policy Bonds are non-interest bearing bonds, redeemable for a fixed sum only when a targeted social objective has been achieved.
 The bonds would be backed by government or private bodies, auctioned on the open market, and freely tradable at all times.
 A Social Policy Bond regime would:

-The effect of a Social Policy Bond regime is to contract out the achievement of social and environmental goals to the private sector.
-Because they do not prejudge how objectives shall be achieved, the bonds would encourage diverse, adaptive solutions.
+The effect of a Social Policy Bond regime is to contract out the achievement of social and environmental goals to the most efficient operators - whether they be in the private private or public sector.
+Because Social Policy Bonds do not prejudge how objectives shall be achieved nor who shall achieve them, they would encourage diverse, adaptive solutions.

-Social Policy Bonds could target any quantifiable social and environmental goal: less pollution, less crime, better health and education outcomes, and higher literacy rates, for example.
-At the global level, Social Policy Bonds could address climate change, the consequences of natural disasters, and violent political conflict (war and civil war).
-A Social Policy Bond regime would enhance the efficiency, stability and transparency of policymaking.
+Social Policy Bonds could target any quantifiable social and environmental goals, such as less pollution, less crime, better health, and universal literacy.
+At the global level, Social Policy Bonds could reduce the consequences of natural or man-made disasters and bring about an end to violent political conflict.
+Because a Social Policy Bond regime would enhance the efficiency, stability and transparency of policymaking, it could encompass goals that are currently ignored policymakers.